wtsimkins/zcw-assessment3/README-Part4.md

 # Part 4 - BubbleSort
 The `BubbleSort` class is written for you.
 There is one test in  `src/test/java/com/zipcoder/assessment3/part4/BubbleSortTest.java`.
 It is currently failing.
-Your task is to add at least 3 more tests to the test.
-Fix the code so it will pass all your tests.
-Tests you should add should test the following:
+Your task is to add more tests to the `BubbleSortTest` test and fix the code so it will pass all your tests.
+You should at least test the following condition:
 1. When the array is null
 1. When the array is empty
 2. When there is one element